TGX 1.1.1

 Definition: Vec2.h:72

-The memory buffer an image points to may reside in flash/ROM and it if possible to define 'const' images directly in .cpp files for easy inclusion in a project.
+The memory buffer an image points to may reside in flash/ROM and it is possible to define const images directly in .cpp files for easy inclusion in a project.

 For example, the 10x10 image